radicle-dev/old.radicle.xyz/content/docs/installation.rst

 Installation
 ============

-**disclaimer**: Radicle is alpha technology and in heavy development. it’s important to remember that this is experimental software and should be treated as such.
-This release is aimed for developers and early-adopters who want to get a glimpse into what we are building and help shape the product through feedback or contributing directly to the Radicle project.
+**Disclaimer**: *Radicle is alpha technology and in heavy development.
+All your data may be lost.
+We do not guarantee backwards compatibility between releases.
+It’s important to remember that this is experimental software and should be treated as such.*

+*This release is aimed for developers and early-adopters who want to get a glimpse into what we are building and help shape the product through feedback or contributions to the Radicle project.*

 OS X
 ====